Milstein-type Schemes for Hyperbolic SPDEs: Introduction

 \section{Introduction}

 In this article, we study the temporal approximation of semilinear stochastic evolution equations of the form

 Here, $-A$ is the generator of a contractive but in general not analytic $C_0$-semigroup on a Hilbert space $X$, the nonlinearity $F$ and the multiplicative noise $G$ are globally Lipschitz, $W$ is a cylindrical Brownian motion, $\init$ is the initial data, and $p\in [2,\infty)$.
+In general, $F$ and $G$ can be time-dependent and random but for simplicity we restrict this introductory discussion to autonomous, deterministic coefficients.

-The aim of this paper is to obtain strong convergence rates exceeding $1/2$ for a class of time discretization schemes, so-called \emph{Milstein schemes}, in the hyperbolic setting.
-Hyperbolic SPDEs such as Schrödinger or Maxwell's equations have have attracted considerable attention in recent years (see \cite{AC18, BLM21, BC23, CCHS20, CL22, CLS13, CQS16, Cui25NLS, HHS22, KLP20} and references therein).
-Strong convergence rates have been studied in this setting for the exponential Euler method for several non-parabolic equations \cite{AC18,CCHS20}, which was generalised to rational schemes with a unifying approach by one of the authors in \cite{KliobaVeraar24Rate}.
-However, it is known that rate $1/2$ up to a logarithmic correction factor is optimal among all schemes solely using the Wiener increments as information from the Brownian motion.
-Indeed, already for SDEs, the error of such schemes has to grow at least like $\sqrt{\log(T/h)}h^{1/2}$ for step size $h\to 0$ \cite{Muller-Gronbach}.
+The aim of this paper is to obtain strong convergence rates exceeding $1/2$ for a class of time discretization schemes, the so-called \emph{Milstein schemes}, in the hyperbolic setting.
+We present regularity assumptions on $F$, $G$, and $\init$ under which the optimal rate $1$ is attained, such as linear growth of $F$ and $G$ on $D(A)$ for the classical Milstein scheme or on $D(A^2)$ for rational versions thereof.

+Hyperbolic SPDEs such as Schrödinger or Maxwell's equations have attracted considerable attention in recent years (see \cite{AC18, BLM21, BC23, CCHS20, CL22, CLS13, CQS16, Cui25NLS, HHS22, KLP20} and references therein).
+Strong convergence rates have been studied in this setting for the exponential Euler method for some non-parabolic equations~\cite{AC18,CCHS20}, which was generalised to rational schemes with a unifying approach by one of the authors in~\cite{KliobaVeraar24Rate}.
+However, it is known that the rate $1/2$ up to a logarithmic correction factor is optimal among all schemes solely using the Wiener increments as information from the Brownian motion.
+Indeed, already for SDEs, the error of such schemes has to grow at least like $\sqrt{\log(T/h)}h^{1/2}$ for step size $h\to 0$~\cite{Muller-Gronbach}.